SpaceFozzy/spacefozzy.github.io/_posts/2025-01-29-the-endless-drama-of-character-driven-ai-agents.md

 ---
 Agentic Systems Just Trying To Be Themselves
 ---
+_Hats off to [Erik Krieg](https://github.com/erikkrieg) for the glorious discussions and hacking sessions that were the origins of this post._

 So here we are in a world where computer programs can start to make “decisions” for themselves about which code to run based on probabilistic language models and the goal in their prompt.
 With the advent of reasoning models (o1, o3, deepseek r1), they are about to get a lot better at it too.
 They are agents: one thousand PhDs in a box ready to execute your mission, boost your productivity, and dance on the weeping masses of obsolete software developers.
 There is important work to be done here -- an arms race to win, medicine to discover, worlds to create.

 Worlds to create?